-The clips of the first season showcased on YouTube are nothing short of a godsend!
+The below scene is available on YouTube and is nothing short of a godsend!
 I knew that the previews for the season premiere were exciting, but the actual full-scenes have been life-enriching to say the least.

 MyNextLifeJourney (MNLJ): Since you began as a poet and novelist, and Flights was your first non-fiction book, why – or how – did you come to write it?

 Adrian Brooks (AB): My poetry arose out of journals shaped by my Quaker tradition of the examined life.
 And drugs, too, since I was a wild child.
 So it was confessional.
 When I began writing prose in 1977, I quit smoking weed since I had to have a level head.

 The novels are shaped by imagery and Humanism but have strong plots.
 In Flights, I wanted to tell the absolute truth as I lived it – showing both sides of the 1970s: the amazingly powerful explosion of joyful energy as well as a dark underside.
 No one else ever had.

 MNLJ: How is writing non-fiction different from writing fiction or poetry?

 AB: Truth always comes through if it’s revealed.
 The act of creating always entails destroying the Known or Status Quo, while non-fiction has the advantage of an aperture that must be verifiable or provable.
 Still, if you know the facts, non-fiction is easier to write, especially if you aren’t trying to hide anything.